Download Careers360 App

 • The word "tort" comes from the Latin word "tortum," which means to twist.
 It describes a behaviour that is twisted, bent, or unlawful rather than straight or legal.
 The notion bears resemblance to the English term "wrong."
 Tort law covers various torts, or wrongs, where the wrongdoer breaches another person's legal rights.
 The person who does this is seen as having committed a wrongful act.
 The legal system mandates that members of society honour their legal rights.

 • A violation of a contract occurs when one of the parties involved in the agreement does not meet their responsibilities as outlined in the agreement, similar to how a crime is an illegal act that results from failing to meet a legal duty recognized by criminal law.
 Similar to this, a tort is defined under tort law as the inability to fulfil a duty.
 Libel, for instance, is a tort that arises from a failure to uphold an obligation not to harm the reputation of another person.
-While the tort of fraud is the failure to uphold a duty not to deceive someone, the tort of trespass to land arises when one disregards a duty not to trespass on another person's property.
+While the tort of fraud is the failure to uphold a duty not to deceive someone, the tort of Trespass to person and Trespass to Land arises when one disregards a duty not to trespass on another person's property.

 • Hence, a tort can be described as a civil wrong that goes beyond a simple contract violation or a breach of trust, and which can be resolved through a lawsuit seeking uncertain damages.